 The Department of Environmental Protection (DEP) is working with local, county and state police and will be conducing sweeps all summer, ensuring boaters on the Barnegat Bay are following proper boating procedures.
 On the first day of the sweeps, Saturday, 28 stops had been made by 1 p.m.

-The sweeps are in effect to educate boat operators and to help preserve the Barnegat Bay from more damage caused by improper use.
+and to help preserve the Barnegat Bay from more damage caused by improper use.

 The plan, called “Action Item 10,” is part of a list Governor Christie has implemented to start preserving the ecosystem in the Barnegat Bay.
 Action item 10 calls for boaters to reduce watercraft impacts.
 According to Terry Caruso, a member of the DEP’s national historic resources section, boaters need to be aware of their surroundings.